 Growth stocks outperformed value stocks, while large-cap outperformed small-cap.
 Among other major equity benchmarks, the MSCI EAFE Index, a measure of developed markets excluding the US and Canada, was higher by 11.78%.
 The MSCI Emerging Markets Index was higher by 11.99%.
 Developed fixed income market performance was positive in the quarter.
 The Bloomberg® US Aggregate Index returned 1.21%.
-The Bloomberg Global Aggregate Hedged Index returned 1.61% and the Bloomberg Global Aggregate Unhedged Index returned 4.52%.
+The Bloomberg Global Aggregate Hedged Index returned 4.52%.